KazApps/fastshogi/man.md

     - nodes=NODES - Max number of nodes to search.
     - restart=(on|off) - Enable or disable engine restarts between games, default is off.
     - plies=PLIES - Max number of plies (depth) to search.
-    - proto=PROTOCOL - Specify the protocol (only supports uci).
+    - proto=PROTOCOL - Specify the protocol (only supports usi).
     - dir=DIRECTORY - Working directory for the engine.
     - option.name=VALUE - Set engine-specific options.
 The value for a button option should be "true" or "false".